andrefetch/postal/README.md

 | **Network and memory** | Web search via DuckDuckGo, URL fetching, and key-value storage that survives across sessions. |
 | **Sub-agents** | Specialized agents the main agent can delegate to: `codebase_investigator`, `code_reviewer`, `software_architect`, `test_writer`, `debugger`. |
 | **MCP** | Connects to external MCP servers for additional tools and data sources. |
+| **Skills** | Automatically checks for `SKILLS.md` files during your first prompt, bring your skills over that you've used on any other harness!
 | **Interactive TUI** | Full-screen terminal interface built on Rich, with streaming responses, live tool call output, visible model reasoning, and token usage tracking. |
 | **Single-shot mode** | Pass a prompt as an argument for non-interactive runs, suitable for scripting. |